Celts to the Crèche

 died May 7, 721

-What we know about St. John of Beverley, derives mostly from Bede (see day 22 of Celts to the Creche ) who was a contemporary of John.
+What we know about St. John of Beverley, derives mostly from Bede (see day 23 of Celts to the Creche) who was a contemporary of John of Beverly.
 Bede wrote about John in his Ecclesiastical History of the English People.
 John’s life is not only recorded in Bede’s work, but also in later more embellished biographies/hagiographies by Folcard, John Leland, and William of Malmsebury among others who partially based their works upon Bede’s earlier work.

 Life and Education: John was likely born to a noble family in Harpham in East Riding of Yorkshire just a few miles north of Beverley, but we do not know the exact year or even the decade when he was born.
 Bede says that John lived to be a very old man and that he died in 721.
 So, it is likely that John was born in the first half of the 600’s.

 John trained first under St. Hilda (see day 2 of Celts to the Creche) at her double monastery at Whitby and likely later studied under Archbishop Theodore of Canterbury.
-Since the famous monasteries of Wearmouth and Jarrow were under the jurisdiction of the Bishop of Hexham, Bede records that he was ordained by St. John of Beverley, first as a deacon when he was 19 years old and later as a priest when he was 30.
+Since the famous monasteries of Wearmouth and Jarrow were under the jurisdiction of the Bishop of Hexham, Bede who was a monk at the Jarrow Monastery, recorded that he was ordained by St. John of Beverley, first as a deacon when he was 19 years old and later as a priest when he was 30.
 Both of these ordinations were carried out under the direction of Bede’s Abbot, Ceolfrith at Jarrow.
 Surely, Bede had great affection and admiration for John of Beverley who ordained him two times.

 I conjecture that perhaps John is the one who told Bede much about St. Hilda since he personally studied with her.
 Bede wrote that St. Hilda’s monastery at Whitby trained five Bishops of England: John of Beverley; Bosa of York; Offtor of Worcester; Wilfrid II; and Ætla of Dorchester.